-Dr John Lee, (Senior Lecturer), English Renaissance drama; Greek tragedy; Kipling; Shakespeare; some constructivist theories of language, personality and literature; Spenser.
+Dr John Lee, (Senior Lecturer), digital archives; English Renaissance drama; Greek tragedy; Kipling; Shakespeare; some constructivist theories of language, personality and literature; Spenser.

-Dr Samantha Matthews, (Senior Lecturer), 19th-century book history and manuscript culture; children' s literature; London in literature; Romantic and Victorian literature and culture; Victorian afterlives.
+Dr Samantha Matthews, (Senior Lecturer), 19th-century book and manuscript history, especially albums; Charles Lamb; children' s literature; literary tourism; Romantic and Victorian literature and culture, particularly non-canonical poetry; Victorian afterlives.

-Dr Ulrika Maude, (Reader), Medical humanities; Modernism and postwar writing; modernist literature; perception and philosophies of embodiment; post-war English and American fiction; Samuel Beckett.
+Dr Ulrika Maude, (Reader), literary phenomenology; literature and medicine/medical humanities; literature and technology; Modernism; perception and philosophies of embodiment; post-war English and American fiction; Samuel Beckett.

 Dr Kate McClune, (Lecturer), 15th- and 16th-century Scottish and English manuscript culture; Arthurian literature; older Scots literature.